P-p-H-d/mlib/README.md

 It is a SPSC atomic shared register.
 In practice, it is implemented using a triple buffer (lock-free).

-It shall be done once per type and per compilation unit.
-Not all functions are thread safe.
+'name' shall be a C identifier that will be used to identify the list.

-The oplist is expected to have at least the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+It will be used to create all the types (including the iterator) and functions to handle the container.
-The created methods will use the operators to init, set and clear the contained object.
+This definition shall be done once per name and per compilation unit.

-It supports also INIT\_MOVE if available.
+The oplist shall have at least the following operators (INIT\_SET, SET and CLEAR), otherwise it won't generate compilable code.

 Example: